 - Try reloading the site to see if the 500 Internal Server error has been resolved.

-If after reloading the site, your site is working, you need to follow from step 7 again, if you don’t do that step the new .htaccess file will not be generated and you will receive 404 error on every other url.
+If after reloading the site, your site is working, you need to follow from step 7 again, if you don’t do that step the new .htaccess file will not be generated and you will receive a 404 errors on every other URL.

 From WordPress Editor (If you can access)